 Well, this wasn’t the first time it had done this.
-As a matter of fact, by now I had lost count of thet number of times it had done this.
-All I knew is that it had started earlier this year (2016) and used to come and go as it felt but not without some tinkering.
+As a matter of fact, by now I had lost count of the number of times it had done this.
+All I knew is that it had started earlier this year (2016) and used to come and go as it felt, but not after some tinkering.

 Up until this time, the remedy I had long perfected was simply to nudge the aerial cord at the back of the decoder followed by the automatic search after reboot.
 It rarely worked but usually after some reboots and a well-deserved break the thing eventually returned to sanity on its own.

-Realizing I had a serious problem they gave me the number of a technician who would have to come to our place of residence and do the troubleshooting.
-Sadly it was on Saturday and they’re only available on weekdays which meant I had to wait till Monday to have it checked.
+Realizing I had a serious problem, they gave me the number of a technician who would have to come to our place of residence and do the troubleshooting.
+Sadly it was on Saturday, and they were only available during weekdays which meant I had to wait till Monday to have it checked.

 However, since my decoder warranty period had ended I was required to pay Ksh.500 to get another decoder.
 As a consolation I would get a free subscription to the Unique Bouquet for one month, which is worth Ksh.1499.

 For a moment I felt conned there and even contemplated getting a different brand of decoder altogether.
 Anyway, I got to my senses and took a bus to town immediately.
 I went to their customer care centre along Tom Mboya Street and after an hour or so I walked out with, get this, not a brand new decoder but a refurbished one.